vijethj/VideoChatting/README.md

 # VideoChatting
-This is a simple video transferring application which can be used for communicating between two users
+This is a simple video transferring application which can be used for communicating between two users using Pickle and MultiThreading